markahrens/mytungsten/src/content/blog/2006/comics-database-and-this-time-i-mean-it.md

 </ul>

-<p>I am pretty open to other suggestions as well, as long as they will run on my web host.?
+I am pretty open to other suggestions as well, as long as they will run on my web host.?
 This probably means no ASP.NET, I think.?
-Use the sidebar widget to vote, the polls will remain open as long as it take for me to come up with the features and database design.</p>
+Use the sidebar widget to vote, the polls will remain open as long as it take for me to come up with the features and database design.